Cardinal Jozsef Mindszenty

 On February 3, 1949, his trial began.
 On February 8, Mindszenty was sentenced to life imprisonment for treason against the Communist government.
 The government released a book Documents on the Mindszenty Case containing evidence against Mindszenty including his confession.
 Mindszenty walked into court and openly confessed to the crimes he was accused of.
 On February 12, 1949, Pope Pius XII announced the excommunication of all persons involved in the trial and conviction of Mindszenty.
 In his apostolic letter, Acerrimo Moerore, of January 2, 1949, Pius XII publicly condemned the jailing of the cardinal and stated he was being mistreated.
 He reiterated his support for Hungarian bishops and applauded their faith and courage.
 Mindszenty later said he had been hit with rubber truncheons until he agreed to confess.

 On October 30, 1956, during the Hungarian Revolution of 1956, Mindszenty was released from prison and he returned to Budapest the next day.
 On November 2, he praised the insurgents.
-The following day he made a radio broadcast in favour of recent anti-communist developments.
+The following day he made a radio broadcast in favor of recent anti-communist developments.
 The self-declared worker-peasant government of Janos Kadar later used his speech as proof of Mindszenty's dominant clerical-imperialist position, which Kadar determined to be counter productive to the revolution.

 When the Soviet Union invaded Hungary on November 4, 1956, to restore the overthrown communist government, Mindszenty sought Imre Nagy's advice, and was granted political asylum at the United States embassy in Budapest.
 Mindszenty lived there for the next fifteen years, unable to leave the grounds.
 The Hungarian government allowed Mindszenty to leave the country on September 28, 1971.
 Beginning on October 23, 1971, he lived in Vienna, Austria.